 The two HPV types most commonly associated with vulvar and vaginal cancers are HPV 16 and 18.
 Vaccination can help prevent the incidence of vulvar and vaginal cancers, but has not been clinically proven to prevent penile cancer.

+HEAD AND NECK CANCERS
-Head and Neck Cancer (mouth and throat)

-Oral cancer is a cancer of the mouth.
-It commonly involves the lips and tongue and may occur on the roof or floor of the mouth, cheek lining, or gums.
-Head and neck cancer includes cancer of the mouth as well as cancer of the nose, sinuses, salivary glands, throat, larynx and lymph nodes in the neck.
+Head and neck (mouth and throat) cancer includes cancers of the nose, sinuses, salivary glands, throat, larynx and lymph nodes in the neck.
+Head and neck cancers also include oral cancer.
+Oral cancer is a cancer of the mouth which commonly involves the lips and tongue and may occur on the roof or floor of the mouth, cheek lining or gums.

-Anal Cance